Adversarial Detection of Flash Malware: Limitations and Open Issues: FlashBuster Architecture

 \subsection{Feature Extraction}

-This module is the core of the whole system.
-It converts the information extracted by the parser to a vector of numbers that will be sent to the classifier.
-As the information is related both to the structure and the content of the \SWF file, we now provide a detailed description of the features extracted in the two cases.
+This module represents the core of the whole system, and it converts the information extracted by the parser to a vector of numbers that will be sent to the classifier.
+Our goal here was not devising a completely novel feature set, but proposing a comprehensive approach that could be comparable, in terms of detection performances, to other state-of-the-art approaches.
+For this reason, we referred to~\cite{wressnegger16-dimva} to implement a conceptually similar system that would employ information extracted from the structure and the content of the SWF file.
+However, differently to~\cite{wressnegger16-dimva}, we extracted the \emph{number of occurrences} of the extracted information, instead of analyzing their sequences.
+This intuition derives from the experience in PDF malware detection~\cite{maiorca19-csur}, where the occurrences of information extracted from the structure and the content of a PDF file proved to be greatly effective in performing detection.
+We now provide a detailed description of the features extracted in the two cases.